Boris Yeflov: Kostroma

 When he came back home, in 1951, he started to work at Kostroma Puppet Theater as a scene-painter.
 In 1952 Boris Yeflov entered marriage with Anisimova (Yeflova) Valentina Alexandrovna, who gave birth to two sons Vladimir (1955) and Aleksandr (1959).
 1953 to 1958 he studied at Kostroma Art School.
 Afterwards through to his retirement, he worked in the studios of the Art Foundation of the Russian Federation.

-Being a painter by both vocation and profession, Boris would always love to spend some time to paint en plain air.
-Inspired by the tranquility and beauty of the Russian countryside, he drew multitudes of sketches turning them later in the silence of his studio into the unique paintings rich in colour and profound meaning such as Indian Summer, Leaf Fall, By the River, by the River…
+Being a painter by both vocation and profession, Boris would spend time painting en plain air.
+Inspired by the Russian countryside, he drew multitudes of sketches, later turning them in his studio into unique paintings such as "Indian Summer", "Leaf Fall" and "by the River".

 His trips to the small town Kirillov in Vologda Oblast gave rise to a series of the most famous water-colours of the painter including Corner Tower, The Road to Church, The Holy Gates, etc.

 During his visit to Severomorsk, Boris was inspired by the unforgettable austere beauty of the northern nature.
 This magical attraction of the North brought him later to Karelia.
 It was the first of his numerous tours to this land.
 Gaining great satisfaction from these landscapes, he produced several of his best and monumental paintings, which he called Karelia and Karelian Stones.

 As of 1957, he participated in numerous exhibitions, most of which were one-man shows.
 Paintings by Boris Eflov are sold and actively find their new owners at large European auctions (Catawiki-curated online auction, painting “In the Winter Backwater”, 1960, auction date 06.01.2024).

 He died on 17 March 2013 at the age of 86 in Kostroma.
 Boris Yeflov was interred in the Ilyinskoye village not far from Kostroma.